bryanbraun/bryanbraun.github.io/_posts/2024-03-08-why-we-prefer-computers-over-consoles-when-introducing-kids-to-gaming.md

 Time spent gaming on a computer is time spent practicing cross-functional computer skills.
 During an average gaming session, my kids might be doing things like typing, searching the web, downloading mods, navigating a filesystem, and troubleshooting simple audio or wifi issues.
 They use hotkeys, learn how to mitigate "lag," and practice basic password management.

 Some games open the door to advanced computer skills.
-Minecraft, Algodoo, [The Powder Toy]({{site.url}}/2021/01/18/the-powder-toy/), and others include an in-game console, for running commands or simple scripts.
+Minecraft, Algodoo, [The Powder Toy]({{site.url}}/2021/01/18/the-powder-toy/), and others include an in-game console for running commands or simple scripts.
 This becomes a gateway to more ambitious customization like developing [resource packs](https://www.planetminecraft.com/texture-pack/pizzaluxe/) and mods, which uses graphic design and programming skills.

 Multiplayer gaming on a computer exposes you to the basics of networking and hosting.
 My kids know how to look up their IP addresses so they can invite their siblings to a LAN game of Minecraft or Terarria.
 By using our family Minecraft server, they've learned about latency and server overload (there was an "incident" where a kid detonated a massive sphere of TNT, bringing the server to its knees 🤣).